openharmony/docs/en/application-dev/file-management/photoAccessHelper-resource-guidelines.md

 **How to Develop**

 1. Set the fetch options.
-2. Call **getAssets** to obtain image assets.
+2. Call [PhotoAccessHelper.getAssets](../reference/apis/js-apis-photoAccessHelper.md#getassets-1) to obtain image assets.
-3. Call [FetchResult.getFirstObject](../reference/apis/js-apis-photoAccessHelper.md#getfirstobject) to obtain the first image from the obtained file assets.
+3. Call [FetchResult.getFirstObject](../reference/apis/js-apis-photoAccessHelper.md#getfirstobject-1) to obtain the first image from the obtained file assets.
-4. Call **FileAsset.set** to rename the image.
+4. Call **PhotoAsset.set** to rename the image.
-5. Call **FileAsset.commitModify** to update the modified image attributes to the database.
+5. Call **PhotoAsset.commitModify** to update the modified image attributes to the database.

 ```ts
 import dataSharePredicates from '@ohos.data.dataSharePredicates';